Tuesday Debut – Presenting Ann Magee!

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-You may purchase Hope’s book at:
+You may purchase Julie’s book at:

 (all links below are book-specific)